iterative/dvc.org/public/static/docs/command-reference/init.md

 # init

-This command initializes a <abbr>DVC project</abbr> in a directory.
+Initialize a <abbr>DVC project</abbr> in the current working directory.

 ## Synopsis